drito256/funcopt/README.md

-An overview of methods for finding a function’s minimum with and without requiring derivatives
+'''An overview of methods for finding a function’s minimum with and without requiring derivatives'''